DINA-Web/dina-collections-data-model-use-cases/taxonomy/24-Add_edit_vernacular_names.md

 ## Course of events
   1. The user navigates to the taxon record.
-  2. The user adds or edits vernacular names.
+  2. The user indicates the need to add or edit a vernacular name.
+  3. The user selects the language of the vernaculare name.
+  4. The user enters the vernacular name.

 ## Alternative paths